mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 The multicast tree is constructed lazily, following the path of the first published message from some source.
 Therefore, the tree may not directly take advantage of new paths that may appear in the overlay as a result of new nodes/links.
-The overlay may also be suboptimal for all but the first source.
+The overlay may also be suboptimal欠佳 for all but the first source.

-To overcome these limitations and adapt the overlay to multiple sources, the authors in [1] propose an optimization: every time a message is received, it is checked against the missing list and the hopcount of messages in the list.
+To overocme these limitations and adapt the overlay to multiple sources, the authors in [1] propose an optimization: every time a message is received, it is checked against the missing list and the hopcount of messages in the list.
 If the eager transmission hopcount exceeds the hopcount of the lazy transmission, then the tree is candidate for optimization.
 If the tree were optimal, then the hopcount for messages received by eager push should be less than or equal to the hopcount of messages propagated by lazy push.
 Thus the eager link can be replaced by the lazy link and result to a shorter tree.

 To promote stability in the tree, the authors in [1] suggest that this optimization be performed only if the difference in hopcount is greater